 All of the work is done in a legal manner to ensure the evidence being collected is lawful and can be used.
-Sometimes, the goal is not to have an investigation, but to find something such as a long-lost relative.
-The PI can do this for the client.
+Sometimes, the goal is not to have an investigation, but to find someone, such as a long-lost relative.
+The private investigator can do this for the client.

 These are the general job responsibilities for a private investigator in this day and age.
 The goal is to make sure a comprehensive solution is being found for those who are looking to see results.
 The client will be able to bring in as much information as possible to help the private investigator and then the process will commence.

 To become a private investigator there are a few ways to learn the trade.
 Traditionally the skills would have been learned by working with an experienced professional in a kind of apprentice relationship.
 However, today there are preferred ways to obtain formal training and qualification.

 Most firms hiring an investigator will require formal training and even a degree in law or criminal justice.
 One very sought after qualification and experience is law enforcement, as the skills employed by police forces very closely match what a private investigator is required to do.

 It is also important to note that 43 states in the USA require licensure to practice as a private investigator.
 These licenses are obtained at either the state or municipality level and are essential to make sure you are operating within the confines of the law at all times.

 You know a private investigator is needed for your case to move forward, but how are you going to hire one?
 What do you look for?
 Most people will never have hired a private investigator in their life, and that is fine.
 You will need to follow a few steps to make sure you are taking out the bad options and only focusing on those who will do a good job for you as private investigators.

 Let’s see what you need to consider before hiring someone and giving them the case that you are focusing on resolving.